Gluten Free Butternut Squash Cake (Refined Sugar Free and Hidden Vegetables)

 Back to all recipes.

-Naturally sweetened with maple syrup rather than refined sugar, this butternut squash cake is a lightly spiced cake with a more subtle sweetness than some cakes.
+Naturally sweetened with maple syrup rather than refined sugar, this gluten free butternut squash cake is a lightly spiced cake with a more subtle sweetness than some cakes.
 The mashed butternut squash keeps the cake beautifully moist and is a brilliant way to sneak some hidden veg into little ones’ diets, making it ideal for toddlers and family sharing.
 Finished with a touch of warming cinnamon and nutmeg and studded with juicy raisins, this is the kind of gluten free bake that works just as well for a young coeliacs lunchboxes, after-school snacks or a cosy slice with a cuppa.

 This recipe is...